Football in Indonesia: Men's team

 On the international stage, Indonesia experienced limited success despite being the first Asian team to qualify for the FIFA World Cup.
 In 1938, they played as the Dutch East Indies.
 Losing 0–6 to Hungary in a then-direct knockout stage, Indonesia became the only country to play only one match in the World Cup and has never qualified again since.

-In 1956, the football team played in the Summer Olympics and earned a hard-fought 0–0 draw against then footballing superpower Soviet Union, led by the legendary Lev Yashin playing under the goal for them, before losing 0–4 on the replay match.
+In 1956, the football team played in the Summer Olympics and earned a hard-fought 0–0 draw against then footballing superpower Soviet Union, led by the legendary Lev Yashin playing in goal for the Soviets, before losing 0–4 on the replay match.
 On the continental level, Indonesia won the bronze medal in the 1958 Asian Games.
-Indonesia's first appearance in Asian Cup was back in 1996.
+Indonesia's first appearance in Asian Cup dates back to 1996.
 With a draw against Kuwait in their first match and two defeats in the following two matches against Korea Republic and the host, UAE, Indonesia finished bottom of group A with a solitary point.
 In 2000, they again forced a draw against Kuwait, but then lost to China and the Korea Republic.

 In 2004, the national team recorded their first-ever win in the Asian Cup against Qatar, but the dreams of the nation of going to the second round were shattered due to the defeats against China and Bahrain in the following group games.
 Indonesia beat Bahrain in 2007 AFC Asian Cup as one of the four co-hosts but the qualification dream was again shattered after two defeats by Asian superpowers Saudi Arabia and for the third time against the Korea Republic.
-However, Indonesia failed to qualify to the 2011 AFC Asian Cup in Qatar after finishing bottom of Group B in the qualifiers without winning any single match.
-Indonesia managed to qualify to the 2023 AFC Asian Cup in Qatar after 16 years of waiting.
+However, Indonesia failed to qualify to the 2011 Asian Cup in Qatar after finishing bottom of Group B in the qualifiers without winning any single match, also failed to qualify to the 2015 Asian Cup in Australia after finishing bottom of Group C in the qualifiers winning any single match, and could not play any single qualifying match in 2019 after their football association was suspended due to governmental interference.
+But again, at the 2023 AFC Asian Cup in Qatar, their first appearance in 16 years, Indonesia managed to advance to the round of 16 after being among the four best third-placed teams in the group stage, marking a historic achievement in the legacy of Indonesian football.
+Indonesia then managed to qualify to the 2027 AFC Asian Cup in Saudi Arabia after spending the first two rounds of the qualifiers.

 The youth teams occasionally qualified for the AFC U-20 Asian Cup (U-20 team) and AFC U-17 Asian Cup (U-17 team).
 The U-19 team is the only Indonesian team to ever win continental-level tournament, share-winning the U-19 Championship in 1961 with Burma.
-The team is also the only one to qualify for a FIFA tournament under the name "Indonesia", playing in the 1979 U-20 World Cup and being scheduled to play again in the 2023 FIFA U-20 World Cup in which they automatically qualified as host.
+The team is also the only one to qualify for a FIFA tournament under the name "Indonesia", playing in the 1979 U-20 World Cup, the 2023 U-17 World Cup and the 2025 U-17 World Cup.